build2-packaging/chaiscript/README.md

 ## Issues
 <!-- - The installation path of `chaiscript_stdlib` is basically hardcoded.
 Look into `libchaiscript/chaiscript_stdlib/buildfile` for some notes what could be changed. -->
+- ChaiScript is not made for C++20 and higher language standards.
+As the library is header-only, we do not restrict the language standard of the library package `libchaiscript` but instead keep it to be `cxx.std = latest`.
+This may result in compilation errors in a project that uses ChaiScript, such as it has been with its own samples and tests.
+In those, we are forcing the C++17 standard to get rid of most of these errors.
 - In nearly all configurations, a lot of warnings are emitted when building libraries or tests.
 We should not disable them to be aware of potential problems, though.
 - This package does not build or execute the `fuzzer` test.
 - This package does not build or execute the performance tests because `valgrind` would be needed.